 How much are the new monthly contributions?

-The minimum monthly contribution now is 300 pesos.
-Tataas ito to 350 in 2021.
-It will increase by 50 pesos each year until 2024.
+For this year 2023, the minimum monthly contribution is 400 pesos.
 This is for every member earning a monthly basic salary of 10,000 pesos or less.

 Minimum monthly payments: